-Other expense
+Other expense (income)

-Other expense was \$5.1 million for the year ended December 31, 2002, as compared to \$4.8 million for the year ended December 31, 2001.
-Other expense primarily reflects fees on unused credit commitments under our bank credit facility and amortization of deferred financing costs.
+Other expense was \$4.8 million for the year ended December 31, 2002, as compared to other income of \$23.9 million for the year ended December 31, 2001.
+Other expense represents fees on unused credit commitments under our bank credit facilities and amortization of deferred financing costs.
+Other income in 2001 reflected the recognition of the remaining \$30.0 million of deferred revenue resulting from the termination of our contract with SoftNet Systems, partially offset by fees on unused credit commitments and amortization of deferred financing costs.

-Gain on disposition of assets